This post may contain affiliate links. Please see my disclosure policy for details.

 - It closes after the evening aarti at 7pm.

-- As a living cultural heritage site, there are plenty of activities which happen daily that tourists can watch and get involved in.
+- As a living cultural heritage site, there are plenty of activities that happen daily that tourists can watch and get involved in.
 See here for more details.

 Final thoughts on Pashupatinath Temple